Lightweight mist that evenly coats curls, resists humidity, and preps hair for blow-drying or flat-ironing without stiffness.

 Why it’s great

-- Works as both pre-blow-dry and pre-iron.
+- Works well before both blow-drying and flat-ironing.

 Keep in mind